craftingcity/The-Known-World/A Grand Notepad.md

 #### New Campaigns?

 Evocative Title: "The War For the Holyl'nds"
 Description: 'The year is 106 AF, and life is tougher than usual in the North.
-Gromosh smiles upon the havoc he ree'
+Gromosh smiles upon the havoc he rakes upon the face of our world.
+Conflict between The Church of the White Flame and The Kingdom of Prosper has brewed and boiled beyond the point that the Guilds of Coalition can contain it - their lack of action is action enough.
+The Guilds are broken.
+What is a hero in the decline of our world?'
+Vibe Notation: This campaign will begin at low level, and initial questing will focus on the repercussions of the conflict in the North between the two major factions.

+Evocative Title: "The Depths of Mountainhall"
+Description: 'The year is '

 ### RHOD
 ##### To-Do